b08x/b08x.github.io/_items/Configurational Composition/Audio/Software/ Streaming Desktop from Tinybot to Soundbot .md

 title: mediamtx & obs-studio
 ---

-# stream desktop from tinybot to soundbot
+# stream desktop from one host to another to split up the load for a data heavy presentation

 ```